-A black poplar of a variety which has a distinctive tall, slender columnar form.
+A black poplar of a variety that has a distinctive tall, slender columnar form.
 It arose as a mutation in Italy and is widely cultivated.

 - Populus nigra variety italica, family Salicaceae.